DISCOVER THE BEST SWISS LANDMARKS

 This iconic landmark is located in Valle Versasca in the region of Ticino and spans across two separate valleys, creating a breathtaking view for visitors.
 Constructed out of stone, this bridge is thought to have been originally built in the 16th century and remains one of Switzerland’s most beautiful landmarks.

 In summer, this place is filled with people who swim here, even though the water can be quite cold.
-And the very brave ones, even jump from the Lavertezzo Bridge into the crystal-clear cold water.
+And the very brave ones, even jump from the Lavertezzo Bridge into the crystal-clear cold water which makes it one of the best places to see in the region of Locarno.

 The Madonna del Sasso in Orselina is an iconic landmark in Switzerland and one of the most beautiful sights around.
 Located atop a hill overlooking Lake Maggiore, it was built in honor of Our Lady of the Rock between 1658 and 1698 by Nicodemus Tessin the Elder.